T-KibCode/MilestoneProject-3/README.md

 - due to an older instructional video and updates to security measures, as well as my computers outdated OS system, I was unable to complete the email security function portion of this part of the instructional video.
 However I will highlight the areas of improvement for future work and future projects going forward.

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+// Rewriting the README file below with the project pivot.

+NewsFlash! - Social Media Website
+Welcome to NewsFlash!, a social media website where users can share their impressions of the world and real-life experiences.
+This README will provide you with detailed information about the project, its original goal, and the new direction it has taken.

+Original Project Idea
+Originally, the project aimed to create a movie review website that would allow users to leave comments and reviews on various movies.
+The website was designed to utilize PostgreSQL as the movie database and SQLite for the user database.
+Users would have been able to browse and search for movies, read and write reviews, and engage in discussions related to their favorite films.

+Pivot to NewsFlash!
+However, after careful consideration and feedback from users, we decided to pivot the project in a new direction.
+We recognized the need for a platform where individuals could share their personal experiences, opinions, and thoughts beyond just movie reviews.
+This led us to the development of NewsFlash!, a social media website that encourages users to express themselves and connect with others through their real-life experiences.

+Key Features of NewsFlash!
+NewsFlash! offers a range of features designed to foster engagement and facilitate meaningful conversations:

+Personal Stories: Users can share their own stories and experiences, whether they are heartwarming, funny, inspiring, or thought-provoking.
+They can write detailed accounts, attach relevant images or videos, and add tags to categorize their stories.

+Impressions: NewsFlash! allows users to express their impressions of various topics, such as current events, social issues, entertainment, travel, and more.
+Users can post their thoughts, opinions, and viewpoints, initiating conversations and encouraging others to share their perspectives.

+Commenting and Interaction: Users can engage in discussions by commenting on stories and impressions.
+This fosters a sense of community and enables users to connect with others who have similar interests or opinions.

+Personal Profiles: Each user has a personal profile where they can showcase their contributions, including stories, impressions, and comments.
+Users can follow others and be followed, allowing for the discovery of new content and the formation of connections within the NewsFlash! community.

+Technologies Used
+To build NewsFlash!, we utilized the following technologies:

+Backend: We used Flask, a Python web framework, along with various libraries and packages including bcrypt, blinker, cachetools, certifi, cffi, chardet, charset-normalizer, click, cryptography, distlib, dnspython, dominate, email-validator, env.py, filelock, Flask-Bcrypt, Flask-Bootstrap, Flask-Login, Flask-Mail, Flask-SQLAlchemy, Flask-WTF, google-api-core, google-api-python-client, google-auth, google-auth-httplib2, google-auth-oauthlib, googleapis-common-protos, greenlet, gspread, itsdangerous, Jinja2, jwt, MarkupSafe, mysql, mysqlclient, numpy, oauthlib, odict, optional-django, packaging, pandas, pgsql, Pillow, platformdirs, pluggy, plumber, protobuf, psycopg2-binary, pyasn1, pyasn1-modules, pycparser, PyJWT, pyodbc, pyOpenSSL, pyparsing, pytest, python-dateutil, pytz, PyYAML, requests, requests-oauthlib, rsa, six, SQLAlchemy, svgwrite, touch, Tree, typing_extensions, tzdata, uritemplate, urllib3, values, virtualenv, visitor, Werkzeug, wget, WTForms, zope.component, zope.deferredimport, zope.deprecation, zope.event, zope.hookable, zope.interface, zope.lifecycleevent, and zope.proxy.

+Frontend: The frontend of NewsFlash! was developed using HTML5, CSS3, JavaScript, and the Flask-Bootstrap library.